Imagine yourself bound to a bed.

-Skip forward a century or 25, back to modern day New Zealand.
+Fast forward a century or 25, back to modern day New Zealand.
 Recently, National MP Simon O’Connor voiced his opinion on Facebook in reaction to Jacinda Ardern’s showing at the World Suicide Prevention Day Rally outside Parliament.

-Suicide is generally caused by depression within the person committing the act.
-While it cannot be fixed overnight, with the right help, depression can be cured.
+Suicide is generally caused by strong feelings of depression and anxiety.
+While it cannot be fixed overnight, with the right help, mental health can be cured.
 All it takes is a person willing to facilitate the process and help the hurt along.

 On the other hand, there is no saving from terminal illness, so the person cannot be helped to health again, unlike a person suffering from depression.